dashohoxha/killercoda-scenarios/linux-cli/lesson11/step1.md

 ```

 1. Commands (including the scripts and shell functions) return an
-   _exit status_ By convention, an exit status of zero indicates
+   _exit status_.
+By convention, an exit status of zero indicates
    success and any other value indicates failure.

    `ls -d /usr/bin`{{execute}}